KhiopsML/khiops-python/doc/site/samples/samples.md

 Trains a predictor with various additional parameters

-    Some of these parameters are specific to [`api.train_predictor`][] and others generic
-    to any Khiops execution.
+Some of these parameters are specific to [khiops.core.api.train_predictor][] and others generic to any Khiops execution.

 In this example, we specify the following parameters in the call:
  - A main target value
  - The path where to store the "Khiops scenario" script
  - The path where to store the log of the process
-     - The flag to show the execution trace (generic to any [`khiops.core.api`][] function)
+ - The flag to show the execution trace (generic to any [khiops.core.api][] function)

 Additionally the Khiops runner is set such that the learning is executed with only 1000 MB of memory.

 ```python
 # Imports